-The South Atlantic Fishery Management Council (Council) is proposing actions in this amendment that would change the method, frequency, and required data elements of fishery data reporting by forhire operators.
-This amendment proposes: (Action 1) mandatory electronic reporting for charter vessels operators with for-hire permits in the snapper grouper, dolphin wahoo, and coastal migratory pelagic fisheries.
-Weekly and daily reporting alternatives are considered; (Action 2), reducing the time allowed for headboat operators to complete their electronic reports by 5 days, from the Sunday to the Tuesday of each week following the weekly reporting periods which end on Sunday; and (Action 3, requiring location reporting by charter vessels with the same detail now required for headboat vessels.
+The South Atlantic Fishery Management Council (South Atlantic Council) and the National Marine Fisheries Service (NMFS) are proposing actions under the Magnuson-Stevens Fishery Conservation and Management Act in the For-Hire Reporting Amendment that would change the method, frequency, and required data elements of fishery data reporting by fishermen with a federal for-hire permit.
+This amendment proposes: mandatory electronic reporting for charter vessel operators with a federal for-hire permit in the snapper grouper, dolphin wahoo, or coastal migratory pelagic fisheries; alternatives for weekly or daily reporting; reducing the time allowed for headboat operators to complete their electronic reports; and requiring location reporting by charter vessels with the same detail now required for headboat vessels.